HalloCasa - ArgentinaExplore our Argentina content library

-About the emotional factor when investing in real estate in Argentina
+About the emotional factor when investing in Argentina

 This time, we interviewed Pablo Marcelo Ortiz, Senior Real Estate Agent at RemaxUno, who will tell us about the incidence of the emotional factor in real estate transactions and about investing in Argentina.

 HalloCasa: “Good afternoon, Mr. Ortiz.
 First of all let us thank you for your kindness and time to participate in this interview.”